homemadearcade/zero/todo/FEEDBACKTODO.md

   Change width/height of the GamePreview when its full screen

   Agora User Video, have it load a user and have it like upload it as a profile pic??

-BUGS
-  Scroll bar showing up in the class menu??

-  Security for changing the game textures....
-Any user can really edit those textures now because amazon isnt checking.
-Perhaps it has to go through our check?